python-trio/sphinxcontrib-trio/docs/source/index.rst

 As you can see, autodetection is necessarily a somewhat heuristic process.
-To reduce the rate of false positives, the autodetection code assumes that any given function can have at most one out of the following options: ``:async:``, ``:with:``, ``:async-with:``, ``:for:``, ``:async-for:``.
+To reduce the rate of false positives, the autodetection code assumes that any given function will have at most one out of the following options: ``:async:``, ``:with:``, ``:async-with:``, ``:for:``, ``:async-for:``.
 For example, this avoids the situation where a generator is decorated with ``contextlib.contextmanager``, and